-Preheat the oven to 350 F. Wash and dry the mushrooms, then pop out and discard the stems.
+Preheat the oven to 350°F (175°C).
+Wash and dry the mushrooms, then pop out and discard the stems.

-Add the remaining butter and green onions, garlic, and rosemary; stir until fragrant.
+Add the remaining butter, green onions, garlic, and rosemary; stir until fragrant.
 Pour a splash of wine into the pan to deglaze it.
-Let the wine evaporate completely, while scraping up the browned bits, then remove from the stove.
+Let the wine evaporate completely while scraping up the browned bits, then remove from the stove.

-Next, add two tablespoons of vegetable oil into a small pan over medium high heat.
-Place the mushrooms in the pan, top down, and let brown for one to two minutes, then flip the mushrooms stem side down and repeat.
-Remove the mushrooms to a plate and let cool.
+Next, add two tablespoons of vegetable oil into a small pan over medium-high heat.
+Place the mushrooms in the pan, top down, and let them brown for one to two minutes, then flip the mushrooms stem side down and repeat.
+Remove the mushrooms to a plate and let them cool slightly.

-Cut the brie into cubes about a half in thick - just small enough to fit inside the cavity of each mushroom.
+Cut the brie into cubes about a half-inch thick, just small enough to fit inside the cavity of each mushroom.

 Arrange the slightly cooled mushrooms into a baking dish so the sides are just touching.
 Press a cube of brie into each mushroom cap, then pour the dates and green onions over the mushrooms.

-Bake for 10 to 15 minutes, or until the brie is melted completely.
+Bake for 10 to 15 minutes or until the brie is completely melted.
 Serve right away warm or chill for a few hours to serve cold.
 Sprinkle with fresh parsley for garnish.
+Enjoy!